-Of all the people and celebrity deaths that make up this list, Elvis Presley is the most bonafide in regards to the classic “superstar” definition.
+Of all the embarrassing celebrity deaths that make up this list, that of Elvis Presley is undoubtedly the most infamous.

 One of the Presley bodyguards met them at the gate, apparently telling them: “He’s upstairs and I think it’s an OD.”